xsaveopt/clip-compress/README.md

 ## How it works

 ClipCompress sits in the system tray and watches your clips folder (and every game subfolder under it).
 When NVIDIA's Instant Replay / ShadowPlay drops a new clip, ClipCompress waits for the file to finish writing, then re-encodes it with your GPU's NVENC encoder (AV1, HEVC, or H.264 depending on the card) and writes a much smaller file into the output folder.
-By default it targets a file size that fits Discord's free upload limit, so the result is ready to share.
+Encoding is constant-bitrate (1900 kbps by default), which keeps clips small enough to drop into Discord.

 ffmpeg is not shipped with the app — on first run it downloads a pinned build into your app-data folder.